 The yellow fever vaccine is given as a single injection.

 You should be vaccinated at least 10 days before you travel, as this will allow enough time for your body to develop protection against the yellow fever infection.
 Your proof of vaccination certificate (see below) will only become valid after this time.

 The vaccination provides protection for 95-100% of those who have it.
 This protection lasts at least 10 years and may even be life-long.

 Booster doses of the yellow fever vaccine used to be recommended every 10 years for everyone planning another visit to an area where the infection is found.

-However, experts working for the World Health Organization (WHO) have recently suggested that booster does may not be necessary, and from June 2016 vaccination certificates will be valid for life (they currently expire after 10 years).
+However, experts working for the World Health Organization (WHO) recently suggested that booster doses may not be necessary.
+Since July 2016, vaccination certificates have been valid for life (they previously expired after 10 years.